 What inputs does our Saskatchewan income tax calculator need?

-The following explains why each factor plays a key role in our Saskatchewan income tax calculator:
+The following explains why each factor plays a key role in our SK income tax calculator:

 Income and pay period